hahavguoqu/Expert-Appointment-System/README.md

 You are free to use, copy, and modify this project for personal or educational purposes.
 Commercial use of any kind is strictly prohibited.

----

-**Note**: This is a demo application.
-For security in a production environment, please change the default passwords and implement a more secure authentication system.